 - Deglaze the bottom of the pan with the white wine and soy sauce, stirring until the liquid has almost completely evaporated, about 2 minutes.

 - Add the water, bone broth, herbs, quinoa, turnip, and sweet potato along with 1 tbsp of salt.
 Simmer until the sweet potato is tender and the quinoa is cooked, 18-20 minutes.

-- Remove from heat, stir in peas and 1 tbsp lemon juice.
+- Remove from heat, stir in peas, kale and 1 tbsp lemon juice.
 Season with salt and pepper to taste, adding more lemon if needed.